How to Connect to Amazon Ads

 You may contact Amazon Ads API support to verify the correct scopes.

-Step 4: Allow a Return URL
+Step 4: Allow Return URLs

 Step 5: Add Your Amazon Ads Account to Your Hub